FixPlanet/org/constitution/constitution.md

     that matter (unless they have a different personal interest in that matter, unrelated to their position as a director of that subsidiary).

+## Technical objections to remote participation in board meetings

 66. This constitution imposes certain requirements regarding the use of audio and/or audio-visual links as a means of participation and voting at board meetings; providing the arrangements made by the board in relation to a